The Karen Hill Tribe - History and Culture

 Origins of the Karen Hill Tribe

-It is not clear where the Karen hill tribe originates from.
+It is not clear where the Karen (กะเหรี่ยง) people originate from.
 Tibet and the Gobi desert are considered possible homelands of the Karen.
 What is clear is that the Karen have been living in Burma for many centuries.
-In the 18th century, Karen started migrating into Thailand.
+In the 18th century, Karen started migrating to Thailand.
+I don’t know what the reasons for this migration were.

 Where do they live?

-Karen people live in fifteen provinces in Thailand, mostly along the Myanmar – Thailand border from Chiang Rai, Chiang Mai, Mae Hong Son down to Tak, Kanchanaburi, and further south Isthmus of Kra.
+Karen people live in fifteen provinces in Thailand.
+These are mostly along the border between Myanmar and Thailand from Chiang Rai, Chiang Mai, Mae Hong Son down to Tak, Kanchanaburi, and further south to the Isthmus of Kra.
 Green Trails organizes tours to Karen communities in the Mae Wang area and around Doi Inthanon National Park.

 Karen communities also feature tours to the Mae Taeng and Chiang Dao areas.
-There are Karen villages as far north as the Doi Wawee area, south of Chiang Rai.
+There are Karen villages as far north as the Doi Wawee area, south of Chiang Rai City.

 Karen languages and subgroups